charonlab/charon-db/README.md

-## abyss/abyss-db
+## charon/charon-db

-The abyss-db is Database Abstraction Layer offers an object-oriented API.
+The charon-db is a Database Abstraction Layer offers an object-oriented API.

 ## Documentation